slapdau/apple-pascal-time/README.md

  * **`OLDSTART.TEXT`** -- The original version of a system startup application that would read the system RTC, and update the Pascal system date automatically.
 Uses `SYSSTUFF.TEXT` and `CLOCKSTUFF.TEXT`.
+ * **`THUNDER.TEXT`** -- A Thunderclock Plus clock card reading routine.
+Tests for the card in the same way that the ProDOS loader does, by looking for signature bytes in the ROM.
+The reading routine is based on code from the user manual that reads the time directly from the card IO space.
+This avoids interfering with the contents of $0200 onwards.
  * **`IIGSCLK.TEXT`** -- An Apple IIgs built-in clock reading routine intended to be linked directly into a program.
 Works on a real IIgs ROM 03 and in GSport with ROM 03.